CasTruyers/PXL_LED_ResearchSystem/docs/weeklyReport.md

   </tr>
 </table>

+Due to shorting of pins on the onboard ESP32, I had to come up with the temperary solution of using an ESP32 from the labratory.
+I'm planning on maye fixing/replacing the onboard ESP32. (if there is time left)

 I participated in the physical presentation of the students projects at the university on thursday 27/04.
-I placed basil under the lights as demonstration, (not grown under this light)
+I placed basil under the lights as demonstration, (not grown under this light).

 I was very suprised by the amount of people that were interested in the interested in the project and asked questions.
 I was there for four hours and almost always busy talking with other students and external visitors.
 A very fulfilling experience!